-As a 2-in-1 with best-in-class handwriting recognition and Windows Ink, it’s a versatile mobile workstation with features you won’t find elsewhere, at least not at this price.
+As a 2-in-1 with best-in-class handwriting recognition and Windows Ink, the is a versatile mobile workstation with features you won’t find elsewhere, at least not at this price.
 For that reason, it’s hard to beat if you’re looking for something ultra-mobile and stylus-friendly.

 Read our in-depth Surface Pro 7 review

 - Is a laptop under $1,000 any good?

 - Should I buy Windows, Mac, or try a Chromebook?

 - How much RAM do I need?

 - What graphics hardware should I look for?

 - Can I afford a laptop with a 4K display?

 - What specs are the least important when buying an affordable laptop?

 Of course!
 As we said in the introduction, you’ll want to be careful when buying a budget laptop to be sure that the manufacturer hasn’t cut a corner that you care about.
 But frankly, the same is true for premium laptops — you can spend over $2,000 and get a laptop that won’t meet your needs if you don’t carefully identify what’s important to you.